Dexter Gordon Photo Group, ca. 1950

 Appraised Value: $15,000 (2013)

 APPRAISER: You're going to have to elaborate.
-So, who is your father?
+So who's your father?

 APPRAISER: So your father is the Dexter Gordon.

-GUEST: Yeah, in the '60s, he did leave the States, too, and lived in Copenhagen and in Paris.
+GUEST: Yeah, in the '60s he did leave the States and lived in Copenhagen and in Paris.
 In the '70s, he came back to the States and he made an album called Homecoming, which was recorded at the Village Vanguard, which brought him back to the States and created a whole new fan base for him.
-And in the '80s, you know, he was offered this movie project from famous French director named Bertrand Tavernier.
+And in the '80s, was offered this movie project from a famous French director named Bertrand Tavernier.

-GUEST: My father dedicated it to his mother, so...
-Because he was in his 20s at that time.
+GUEST: My father dedicated it to his mother, because he was in his 20s at that time.
 So I have his signature, as well, his autograph.